-The University of Oregon Graduate School administers numerous annual fellowships and awards for which philosophy graduate students are eligible, including the following:
+The University of Oregon Graduate School administers numerous annual awards for which philosophy graduate students are eligible, including the following:

 Betty Foster McCue Scholarship: $5000 each to up to two doctoral candidates whose dissertation topics are related to issues of human development and performance.

-Dan Kimble First Year Teaching Award: Up to two $500 awards for outstanding teaching performances by graduate teaching fellows (GTFs) in their first year of classroom experience.
+Dan Kimble First Year Teaching Award: Up to two $500 awards for outstanding teaching performances by graduate employees (GEs) in their first year of classroom experience.

-Donald and Darel Stein Graduate Student Teaching Award: This award of $1,000 is available for up to two recipients who have demonstrated outstanding teaching performance as Graduate Teaching Fellows while at the same time excelling in their own academic program.
+Donald and Darel Stein Graduate Student Teaching Award: This award of $1,000 is available for up to two recipients who have demonstrated outstanding teaching performance as Graduate Employees while at the same time excelling in their own academic program.

 Gary E. Smith Summer Professional Development Award: $3,000 award for up to three outstanding master’s or doctoral students pursuing academic, professional development, or training enrichment opportunities during the summer.

-Margaret McBride Lehrman Fellowship: A $9,000 award (and tuition waiver for a non-GTF recipient) to a graduate student with financial need who is pursuing studies that emphasize communication, particularly through writing.
+Margaret McBride Lehrman Fellowship: A $9,000 award (and tuition waiver for a non-GE recipient) to a graduate student with financial need who is pursuing studies that emphasize communication, particularly through writing.